-Most trips like that involved going to somewhere else as well… But this one didn’t… it was just a field with some farmer pointing out what archaeology was buried where.
+The worst though was the trip to a farmers field in first year.
+All the archaeology had since been reburied and there was nothing but a damn field full of cows.
+Most trips like that involved going to somewhere else as well, but this one didn’t.
+It was just a field with some farmer pointing out what archaeology was buried where.
 It was as boring as it sounds.
-There was even in pottery just lying on the ground… But did we do any field walking?
-Did we heck…
+There was even pottery just lying on the ground but did we do any field walking?
+Did we heck!

-Now i’m not sure if that was the same day I visited Church Island or not… it might have been later as I do remember wandering around Menai Bridge at a later date… A trip in which nothing spectacular happened.
+Now I’m not sure if that was the same day I visited Church Island or not, it might have been later as I do remember wandering around Menai Bridge at a later date… A trip in which nothing spectacular happened.
 Church Island is what it says, an island with a church on it accessed by a narrow causeway.
 It’s full of graves and home to the church of Llan Tysylio (which partially gives it’s name to the nearby village of Llanfairpwllgwyngyllgogerychwyrndrobwllllantysyliogogogoch….)
-It’s a nice walk with some good views of the Menai Straits… Although I’ve never seen the church open… weirdly.
+It’s a nice walk with some good views of the Menai Straits… Although I’ve never seen the church open, weirdly.

 The railway line across Anglesey doesn’t go to many places so half the time I ended up exploring by bus, car and foot.
 If you ever find yourself nearby Beaumaris Gaol and Courthouse is worth a visit… But again, not really exciting enough to go into detail about.
 What is more interesting is these car journeys i mentioned… Mostly because i wasn’t alone.
 (I don’t drive!)
 This is where I came up with the infamous ‘Spanglesey,’ one day when we were off on a road trip to Red Wharf bay… which is just one massive expanse of sand going for miles and miles and miles… like a desert.
 Trouble is the tide comes in quickly there and the way back was wet and involved a lot of jumping over streams of the incoming tide… fun.

-That is basically a disused copper mine and now it basically resembles a deserted Martian base or something similar and the only place in the country where you can find purple soil!
+But the most extreme trip of all was Parys Mountain.
+It is a huge disused copper mine and now it resembles a deserted Martian base or something similar and the only place in the country where you can find purple soil!
 Now i don’t recommend you do what I did but if you do then don’t say I didn’t warn you cos I have.
 I went there a few times and one time there were three of us (Me, One of my housemates and a friend…).
 We basically decided to break the rules and go off the track completely First off we ended up climbing down some crevice and ending up in a giant cave… and then climbed back up again… and then we went into the main crater where there was a safe path down thank goodness.
-But the problem with Parys Mountain is that in the old mine workings there is all sorts of shit and chemicals and like idiots we ignored this warning sign and went for a look…
+But the problem with Parys Mountain is that in the old mine workings there is all sorts of shit and chemicals and like idiots we ignored the warning sign and went for a look…

-Now they tell the following story differently… but this is what actually happened… not the way they tell it.
+Now they tell the following story differently… But this is what actually happened… Not the way they tell it.
 On the way back I briefly lost my footing and slipped a little way down the slope.
-I was fine… really… but my housemate grabbed my collar to stop me falling… even though i’d already regained my footing and wasn’t going to fall much further.
+I was fine… really… but my housemate grabbed my collar to stop me falling, even though I’d already regained my footing and wasn’t going to fall much further.
 Trust me.
 I was the one falling and I’ve done it plenty of times before.
 I’d have been fine, even though they claimed I would have broken my leg.
 Preposterous.

 Instead I want to finish off by talking about my visit to Newborough during a research trip for the dissertation that never was.
 Don’t know if you’ve ever been to Newborough but there is significantly less there than Holyhead.
 There was Llys Rhosyr, which is claimed to be the palace of the Welsh Princes but I find that hard to believe.
-Whilst I was there they were digging it up which was a godsend to me… i had photographic evidence of the stratigraphy… STRATIGRAPHY!!!
+Whilst I was there they were digging it up, which was a godsend to me.
+I had photographic evidence of the stratigraphy… STRATIGRAPHY!!!

 If you’re thinking that I had gone crazy after being cut off from civilisation for a while then I guess you’re right.
 I think I was insulted by a couple of chavs at one point and ended my visit to the back of nowhere by talking to some old lady at the bus stop about public transport scheduling.
-It was a long day and an incredibly weird one…
+It was a long day and an incredibly weird one.

 But of course, this is just a small sample of the time i spent on Anglesey.
-As you can see, I’m not funnier there… Just mad, bad and dangerous to know!
+As you can see, I’m not funnier there.
+Just mad, bad and dangerous to know!